 Saionji helps Touga by driving the motorcycle.
 Anthy helps Utena by powering up the sword.
 The couples are parallel.

 In Japanese, the spreadeagled pose with arms and legs sprawled out is called dai no ji, meaning “the character dai”, which has the same shape: 大.
 Dai means large or great.
 The duel loss was a great defeat.

-At the end of the Routine Date, Akio holds Utena down so that she cannot sit up, or move around much at all.
+At the end of the Routine Date, Utena chooses to lie back in the car to subordinate herself, and Akio holds her down so that she cannot sit up, or move much at all.
 In a reversal, it is not a defeat of Utena.
 He has offered her a “more suitable” ring, proposing marriage, and seems to be going for a kiss, but Utena ignores the proposal and changes the subject.
 She looks away from Akio and holds her arms defensively.
 She is in a period of regret after the date.
 It is a crucial step in the final victory, and it goes with the refused kiss in the final showdown.

-Utena held down here seems to stand for Akio’s oppression and control of her throughout the series until now.
-The important event is Utena sitting up in the car and seeing the Big Dipper, a metaphor for seeking the truth.
+Utena held down seems to stand for Akio’s oppression and control of her throughout the series until now.
+The important event is Utena sitting up in the car, reversing her subordination, and seeing the Big Dipper, a metaphor for seeking the truth.
 It prefigures and symbolizes Utena’s final escape from the Academy.